+A new strategy is launched, SOS Next Generation, focusing on core business and our reinforcement of the competitiveness in the Nordic market.
 SOS Next Generation strategy leads towards closure of the business area Offshore in Norway and withdrawal from bids for ambulance services in Denmark.

 SOS International becomes the market leader in Nordic roadside assistance by entering into an agreement with Norges Automobil-Forbund (NAF), establishing a new company offering roadside assistance in Norway.

 Trygghetssentralen in Oslo is divested as a part of the SOS Next Generation strategy.